people negotiating a tenant allowance

 For the most part, a tenant improvement allowance isn’t a fund you can utilize for anything you want to.
 For instance, you can’t choose to utilize some of the funds for alterations and then apply the remainder to your operating costs or to purchase inventory.
 It is strictly for the changes you want to make to the property.
 Remember, while this is a tool that can help your company to function, an allowance isn’t technically the landlord investing in your business.
 Indeed, there is usually a stipulation in the contract that states any fixtures and alterations conducted using the allowance remain the property of the landlord.

 The majority of landlords will also include guidelines on what the improvement allowance can be used for.
 This is because they want to limit the amount of money they invest into the property to those alterations that tangibly raise the value of the premises.
 This means that furniture, signage, and other forms of decoration tend not to qualify for the allowance.
 Rather, you’re looking at structural improvements like walls and partitions or accessibility elements such as ramps.
 The allowance also usually covers infrastructural aspects like heating, ventilation, and air conditioning (HVAC) systems and plumbing.
 You may also be able to use the allowance for new carpets and a fresh coat of paint.
+Read more about how this intertwines with the eventual broom clean condition upon moving out.

 It may also be detailed in your contract that you must seek permission for certain improvements directly from the landlord.
 This is particularly relevant if you want to make changes to the external areas of the property.
 They may also state that the improvement allowance is only applicable when you utilize their preferred contractors.
 As such, the extent and application of the tenant improvement allowance is something you may need to negotiate alongside the financial value.